 Make health stars work for you

-Following CHOICE’s campaign, Nestle has agreed to remove their dishonest 4.5 star rating from Milo!
+Following our campaign, Nestlé has agreed to remove their dishonest 4.5 star rating from Milo!

 This is a step forward to making health star ratings work for you.
 But it can be even better.
 The government is currently reviewing the system and you can help improve health stars by joining our calls to end food companies’ tricks.

 Health stars should give you the power to make healthier choices, but some companies are gaming the system to make their products look better than they are.

 Here are five changes we need to make the system better.

 The Health Star Rating system rates the overall nutritional profile of a packaged food or beverage and assigns it a rating between 0.5 and 5 on the front of the pack.
 It’s a quick and easy way to compare similar products at the supermarket and make smarter choices.

 Health stars rank packaged food and beverage products on a scale from half a star to five stars, allowing you to make healthier choices at a glance.

 The rating is based on an algorithm that looks at overall kilojoules, then saturated fat, sodium and total sugars.
 The calculator then weighs these ‘negative’ aspects against a food product’s virtues – including its fruit and veg content, potential nuts or legumes, protein and in some cases, dietary fibre – to come up with an overall rating.